CHAIRMAN TOM SYLKE, ATTORNEY

-An of-counsel registered patent attorney at Setter Roche LLP, Tom Sylke is also general counsel to and a coowner of Bright Acceleration Technologies LLC, a technology start-up in the field of engine power generation.
-He is also one of eight private sector appointees on the 12-member WEDC board of directors, serving since 2011.
+A multidisciplinary attorney with a strong technology background, Tom Sylke has worked as general counsel to an international enterprise specializing in wireless technologies, connected systems and IoT applications, as well as serving as general counsel to and a co-owner of a technology start-up in the field of engine power generation.
+He also served from 2011-2018 as one of the private sector appointees on the State of Wisconsin’s WEDC board of directors.

-Prior to this, Sylke was the principal at Sylke Law Offices, LLC, an intellectual property law firm that worked primarily with parties in Silicon Valley, the Midwest and Europe in patent procurement, licensing, clearances, and enforcement, as well as other intellectual property fields, mainly involving technologies related to applied mathematics, electrical engineering and physics.
+Sylke previously owned and was the principal at Sylke Law Offices, LLC, an intellectual property law firm that worked with and for parties in Silicon Valley, the Midwest and Europe in patent procurement, licensing, clearances, and enforcement, as well as other intellectual property fields, mainly involving technologies related to applied mathematics, electrical engineering and physics.

-Silke holds bachelor of science and law degrees from the University of Wisconsin–Madison, and has served as a public member of the Wisconsin Joint Legislative Council Special Committee on the University of Wisconsin and State Economic Development, investigating the role of the University of Wisconsin System in state economic development.
+Sylke holds a bachelor of science degree (in Applied Mathematics, Engineering & Physics) and a law degree, both from the University of Wisconsin-Madison, and served as a public member of the Wisconsin Joint Legislative Council Special Committee on the University of Wisconsin and State Economic Development, investigating the role of the University of Wisconsin System in state economic development.

 Rahul Alreja is the Director of Global Sales & Marketing for VJ Technologies, a leading global provider of x-ray inspection solutions for quality control in a wide range of industries throughout the world.
 Rahul and his team at VJT are involved with bringing advanced technology, robotics, automation, and computer/machine learning to a variety of industries, specifically targeting quality control and product flow.
 Authoring several technical papers, Rahul has been invited around the world to speak on next-generation advances in the field of non-destructive testing as VJT is constantly pushing the boundaries of what exists.
 In addition to VJT, Rahul is a co-founder and Chief Strategy Officer for Psocratic, a corporate wellness platform targeting employee engagement and retention using Big Data and AI.
 Rahul also co-founded and is the CEO of AHZ Capital, an early-stage investment fund primarily investing in healthcare and biomedical device startups, with over 8MM raised and invested.
 Rahul holds MBAs from Columbia University and London Business School, and is a member of Young Presidents’ Organization (YPO), and was most recently named to Stony Brook University’s Forty Under 40.